 3] Windows 95

-Make no mistake, but Windows 95 is the operating system that placed Microsoft on the map.
-It is indeed the defining operating system of the decade back when it came out in 1995.
-It managed to lay the foundation of the version of Windows we are currently using.
+Make no mistake, but Windows 95 is the operating system that put Microsoft on the map.
+When it came out in 1995, it was indeed the defining operating system of the decade.
+It laid the foundation for the version of Windows we are currently using.

 This operating system introduces us to the Taskbar and the Start Menu.
 Additionally, accessing the disk and files no longer requires the use of MS-DOS.
 What the folks at Microsoft did with Windows 95 was a game-changer, which is why it has received a permanent spot in history.